Merv Richards: Early life and family

 Born in Oamaru on 16 November 1930, Richards was the youngest child of David Llewellyn Richards and Hephzibah Richards (née Mears).
 After leaving Oamaru, the family lived briefly in Waitati, before moving to Dunedin where Richards was educated at King Edward Technical College.
 When he was 16 years old, he began training as an optical technician, and worked in that occupation until he retired.

 In 1958, Richards married Margaret Winifred Garrod—who won the national women's javelin title in 1957 and 1958—at Mosgiel Anglican church.
 The couple went on to have three children, including Deborah Hurst who won a bronze medal in gymnastics at the 1978 Commonwealth Games.

 Pole vault

 Competitor

 Richards won the New Zealand national pole vault title 11 years in succession, from 1952 to 1962.
 He also represented New Zealand in the pole vault at three consecutive British Empire and Commonwealth Games from 1950 to 1958.
 At the 1950 Empire Games in Auckland, he finished eighth with a height of 12 ft 3 in.
 Four years later, at the British Empire and Commonwealth Games in Vancouver, he cleared 13 ft 0 in to finish in fifth place.
 Finally, at the 1958 games in Cardiff, he won the bronze medal after a countback, with a vault of 13 ft 8 in.

+Richards won the British AAA Championships title at the 1958 AAA Championships.